 If you’re an administrator of a Facebook page, you have probably noticed a drop in organic engagement.
 Facebook’s ever-changing algorithms are steadily declining your content’s organic reach—meaning fewer people are seeing your posts because you’re not paying to “promote” them to those who have liked your page.
 An interesting whitepaper was put out by [email protected]

 .
 These changes are leaving marketers scrambling to figure out what this means for their advertising budget, but what does this mean for churches?
 If you already have a Facebook page set up for your parish (and it’s actively being used to communicate to your parishioners) you could

 create a closed group and invite everyone who likes your page to become a member.
 The downside to this is that only approved members within the group can see the posts—which could appear unwelcoming to any visitors.
 But, members of the group will see the posts in their News Feed, no advertising necessary.
 If your parish isn’t terribly invested in Facebook (younger generations are avoiding it anyway), now is a good time to re-evaluate how you’re using the following to communicate news and updates to your parishioners: Email.

 Being able to directly reach your members in their inbox is an extremely powerful tool.
 Gather your member’s e-mails, update your databases, and start an email program if you haven’t already.
 Make sure a staff member who is passionate about communication is in charge of this!
 A weekly e-mail should be full of useful written and visual content, direct readers to your website for more information, and get members excited about coming to Mass.
-More on email here.
+More on email here

-The Bulletin.
 If you think your parish bulletin is boring, then it probably is.
 But that doesn’t mean you can’t make it better.
 Make it prettier.
 Make it mean something each week.
 Yes this could result in a little extra work for your staff, but at least you know more people are going to see your bulletin than your Facebook posts.
 A Private Social Network.